galaxyproject/training-material/topics/variant-analysis/tutorials/mapping-by-sequencing/tutorial.md

 2. sequence candidate DNA stretches in this region to identify the precise nature of the mutation.

-Modern mapping-by-sequencing approaches, in contrast, use just one set of genome-wide sequencing data obtained from mapping-cross progeny and suitable parent strains to simultaneously:
+Modern approaches, in contrast, use just one set of genome-wide sequencing data obtained from mapping-cross progeny and suitable parent strains to
+simultaneously:

 * discover available marker mutations for linkage analysis,
 * map the causative mutation using these markers, and
-* identify candidate mutations
+* identify candidate mutations.

+Since it uses sequencing data already at the mapping step, this process is called **mapping-by-sequencing**.

 Since genome-wide sequencing will often reveal a few hundreds to many thousands of marker variants that should be considered together in the linkage analysis,